Bhubaneswar: Road

 Bhubaneswar has roads in grid form in the central city.
 Bhubaneswar has approximately 1600 km of roads, with average road density of 11.82 sqkm.
 ISBT Baramunda is the major bus terminus in the city from where buses ply to all the districts in Odisha as well as to neighbouring state's cities like Kolkata, Visakhapatnam, Raipur and Ranchi.
 The city bus service called Mo Bus plies across Bhubaneswar by Capital Region Urban Transport Authority run by Bhubaneswar Development Authority.
-A fleet of 300+ buses cover all major destinations including Cuttack, Puri and Khordha.
+A fleet of more than 300 buses cover all major destinations including Cuttack, Puri and Khordha.
 Auto rickshaws are available for hire and on a share basis throughout the city.
 In parts of the city, cycle rickshaws offer short trips.
 To ease traffic jams, over-bridges at major road junctions and expansion of roads are under construction.
 In a study of six cities in India, Bhubaneswar was ranked third concerning pedestrian infrastructure.
 The city scored 50 points out of a maximum of 100.